unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 ### Command generation rules

-Here is a recap of the rules the Model method must comply for an `IAsyncCommand` wrapper to be generated for it:
+Here is a recap of the rules the Model method must comply with for an `IAsyncCommand` wrapper to be generated for it:

 - The method may be synchronous (`void`) or asynchronous (`ValueTask`/`Task`)
 - Any return values of the method (if any) will be discarded.
-- The method may have one `CancellationToken` parameter, or none.
+- The method may have one `CancellationToken` parameter or none.
 - The method may have multiple parameters that can be resolved from feeds (see [Additional Feed parameters](#additional-feed-parameters) above).
 - The method may have one parameter other than parameters resolved from Feeds (to be provided from the View's `CommandParameter` property), or none.